 Perhaps you know that you want to work for a certain company, but you do not know a recruiter.
 If you find a company that works for you, call their operator and ask to speak to an Allied Division Team Leader or supervisor.
 You can introduce yourself, state your needs, and ask to be connected with a recruiter.
 If you do not feel a connection with that recruiter you can always call the manager and ask for another match.

-There are thousands of travel therapy and travel nursing recruiters.
+There are thousands of travel therapy recruiters.
 Finding one that works for you may seem overwhelming, but you can do it!
-Whether you find them over a cold call, referral or matchmaking service, you got this!
+Whether you find them over social media, a referral, or matchmaking service, you got this!